 The legal definition of harassment—“unwelcome conduct; including physical, verbal, and nonverbal behaviors; that upset, demean, humiliate, intimidate, or threaten an individual or group”—would include an unintentional action if it upset someone or was unwelcome.
 However, even if the incident is formally described as harassment, we can decide not to take severe corrective action if the incident was a mistake or misunderstanding.
 For example, corrective action in that case could include coaching, discussion, or the implementation of a performance improvement plan (versus termination).

-Generally speaking, intention matters and a mistake/misunderstanding that results in changed behavior after one has learned that mistake/misunderstanding was harmful is not as egregious as intentional harm.
+Generally speaking, intention matters, and a mistake/misunderstanding that results in changed behavior after one has learned that the mistake/misunderstanding was harmful is not as egregious as intentional harm.
 However, we will also be looking at intent versus impact.
-If the impact of a behavior has been so severely harmful that it has caused the recipient so much grief despite the offender’s intent, we will need to consider that as well.
+If the impact of a behavior has been so severely harmful that it has caused the recipient a great amount of grief despite the offender’s intent, we will need to consider that as well.
 In addition, if the problems persist even after guidance has been given, that’s when one’s behavior would be considered intentional and our response may require escalation.

-11. Is the communication with the team member found in violation of the policy guaranteed?
+11. Is it guaranteed that communication will occur with the team member found in violation of the policy?
 Or could corrective actions such as demotion, withholding of promotion or pay increase, termination, etc. happen without the incident or determination ever being communicated to the alleged offender?